 In a marathon case that dates back to 2013 nurses stationed at the National Blood Transfusion Services (NBTS) have won a lawsuit against government in which they demanded to be paid overtime nurse allowance.

-In a ruling at the Francistown High Court, Justice Bengbame Sechele brought to the end the five year battle between nurses and the employer by ordering that the nurses be paid retrospectively.
+According to this disability attorney services baton rouge la, In a ruling at the Francistown High Court, Justice Bengbame Sechele brought to the end the five year battle between nurses and the employer by ordering that the nurses be paid retrospectively.

 The six nurses based in Francistown and an unconfirmed number based in Gaborone were left out of the 30% nurse allowance paid to their counterparts serving in clinics and hospitals.

 Their victorious lawyer, David Ditiro of Ditiro Legal Practitioners, told The Voice in an interview that government’s contention was that the said nurses did not qualify for the allowance as they were not practicing nurses.

 “Our stand has always been that, these are qualified nurses who deserve the same treatment accorded other nurses.
 They are nurses who are required to keep valid their practicing licences at all times,” said Ditiro.
 I was only representing six nurses based in Francistown, but this judgement will also benefit other nurses based in Gaborone,” Ditiro said.

 The nurses wanted the High Court to declare that National Blood Transfusion Services nurses be entitled to Nurses Overtime allowance in terms of Public Service Management Directive No. 18 of 1998.

 They also demanded to be paid arrears of such allowance for the duration that each of them was employed by the NBTS within 30 days of the court’s judgement.